 - Declared 'war' or acts of 'war' - Active service in the armed forces of any country or international organisation.
 This does not apply if you are an Australian Defence Force Reservist on active service and engaged in disaster relief within Australia - 'Criminal activity' you are convicted of - A 'pandemic illness' that occurs within the first 30 days of you receiving new cover.
-The 'pandemic illness' exclusion does not apply if you receive default cover: - automatically as a result of working with the Queensland Government or a 'default employer', or - you applied for and permanently opted in to cover within the first 120 days of starting work with the Queensland Government or a 'default employer'.
+The 'pandemic illness' exclusion does not apply if you receive default cover: - automatically as a result of working with a Queensland Government employer or a 'default employer', or - you applied for and permanently opted in to cover within the first 120 days of starting work with a Queensland Government employer or a 'default employer'.